 The Salt Lake Area Board of Control has set up Vocational Scholarships for high school graduates.
-These scholarships cover tuition and fees for one school year.
+There is one scholarship available to be awarded each year to a worthy student in each of the high schools of the state.
+These scholarships cover only the tuition and fees for one school year.
 They are awarded upon the recommendation of the principal, counselor or teachers at the respective schools.
-The student can be either a boy or girl and must have had some training in either industrial arts, home economics or business; must be capable of learning a skilled trade; and must have a scholarship average of at least "C."
+The student can be either a boy or, girl and must have had some training in either industrial arts, home economics or business; must be capable of learning a skilled trade; and must have a scholarship average of at least "C".